United Kingdom

 Main

-Determination of oxygen content (VO2 max).
-Colour, always active display with automatically adjusted brightness.
+Calculation (not measurement) of blood oxygen levels.
+Color, always-on display with automatically adjustable brightness.
 GPS module.
 Barometer and altimeter.
 Continuous heart rate monitoring.
-Water resistant up to 50 metres.
+Water resistant up to 50 meters.
 ANT+ support.

 Typefitness trackersmartwatch